 Donald Borror (Executive Director) began working with the company in January 2016 through his previous position at DUNCH, a consulting firm providing cultural leadership for a creative world, where under president Emma Dunch he helped build and manage Dorrance Dance’s fundraising operations.
-Previously, he worked as a producer for Lincoln Center Education’s Meet the Artists Series and currently serves as Board Chair for Dance/NYC’s Junior Committee and San Francisco-based dance advocacy organization BEMOVING.
+While at DUNCH he worked on strategic and fundraising projects with clients including Mark Morris Dance Group, The Apollo Theater, American Composers Orchestra, among others.
+Previously, he worked as a producer for Lincoln Center Education’s Meet the Artists Series and served as Board Chair for Dance/NYC’s Junior Committee and San Francisco-based dance advocacy organization BEMOVING.
 Mr. Borror began his career in New York City as a dancer, received his BFA and the Martha Hill Prize for Leadership and Artistic Achievement from The Juilliard School, and performed as a company member with Ballet Hispanico under Eduardo Vilaro for several seasons.
 He subsequently pursued an administrative career and earned his MA in Arts Administration from Teachers College, Columbia University.

 Serena Wong (Lighting Supervisor) is a Brooklyn-based freelance lighting designer for theater and dance.
 Her designs have been seen at New York Live Arts, Irondale Arts Center, the New Ohio, and Danspace.
 She enjoys biking, beekeeping, and bread baking.